rd2/oslg/README.md

 FATAL
 ```

-DEBUG messages aren't benign at all, but are less informative for the typical Measure user.
+DEBUG messages aren't benign at all, but are certainly less informative for the typical Measure user.

 Initially, __oslg__ sets 2x internal variable states: `level` (INFO) and `status` (< DEBUG).
 The variable `level` is a user-set threshold below which less severe logs (e.g. DEBUG) are ignored.
 For instance, if `level` were _reset_ to DEBUG (e.g. `Modu.reset(Modu::DEBUG)`), then all DEBUG messages would also be logged.
 The variable `status` is reset with each new log entry if the latter's log level is more severe than its predecessor (e.g. `status == Modu::FATAL` if there is a single log entry registered as FATAL).
 To check the curent __oslg__ `status` (true or false):